tripu/Vita/economics.md

 With the current number the job is done OK!&rdquo;*

 No problem there.
-Just consider that our grandparents probably faced the same dilemma when petrol-powered trucks made waste-collection much more fast and efficient.
+Just consider that our grandparents probably faced the same dilemma when petrol-powered trucks made waste-collection much faster and more efficient.
-They were reckless enough as to allow those machines take over the job of *people*.
+Imagine&nbsp;&mdash;&nbsp;they were reckless enough to allow those *machines* take over the job of *people*.
-We can amend that error now: let's bring back horses and carts.
+We can amend that error now: let's bring back horses and carts, which will decrease the productivity of the average waste collector.
-Now we have that extra 10% of waste collectors, all performing at their peak, and getting the same job done.
+So now, to compensate that decrease in output, we can have that extra 10% of waste collectors, all performing at their peak, and getting the same job done.

 The contradiction is clear.